The Nature of Lowcountry Living

 Thanks to a community-wide commitment and thoughtful planning, once you cross our causeway, you’ll enter an island paradise that seamlessly blends into the surrounding landscape.
 Our island was the very first community in South Carolina to be certified as a Community Wildlife Habitat by the National Wildlife Federation, and now more than 200 of our homeowners have had their homes individually certified as Backyard Habitats.
 Watching painted buntings and other wildlife in their backyards is a way of life for residents here.

 The Callawassie Island golf courses are a prime place to enjoy our native wood storks, herons, egrets, red-tailed hawks, and osprey.
-With wildlife inventories currently underway, Callawassie Island hopes to apply for and be awarded the Audubon Society’s eco-friendly golf course certification in the near future.
+With wildlife inventories currently underway, Callawassie Island is excited to have become a Certified Audubon Cooperative Sanctuary through the Audubon Cooperative Sanctuary Program for Golf Courses.

 Preserving our environment isn’t just good for the wildlife, it’s good for us, too!
 Our wildlife habitat also serves as erosion control, a buffer against any high winds, a natural moderator of air temperature, and increases property values.